GoogleChrome/web.dev/src/site/content/en/blog/performance-tool-score-diffs/index.md

 ---
 title: Performance Tooling Score Differences
-subhead: Why do I get different scores in Test My Site, PageSpeeD Insights, and Lighthouse?
+subhead: Why do I get different scores in Test My Site, PageSpeed Insights, and Lighthouse?
 authors:
   - egsweeny
-date: 2019-06-05
+date: 2019-06-12
 hero: hero.jpg
 # You can adjust the position of your hero image with this property.
 # Values: top | bottom | center (default)